dpkristensen/globifest/documentation/project-format.md

         prefix os/
     :end

-The files produced by this structure in "build.gconf" would be:
+The files produced by this structure would be:

 * os/posix.cfg
 * os/win32.cfg